al-gladkow/ML-Algo-Trading/README.md

 ### Establish a Baseline Performance

-In this section, you’ll run the provided starter code to establish a baseline performance for the trading algorithm.
-To do so, complete the following steps.

 *The provided CSV file contains open, high, low, close, and volume (OHLCV) data for a Morgan Stanley Capital International (MSCI)–based emerging markets exchange-traded fund (ETF) that [iShares](https://www.ishares.com/us/products/268704/ishares-currency-hedged-msci-emerging-markets) issued.
 Investments in emerging markets make up an important aspect of a well-diversified investment portfolio.
 That’s because the included equities have potentially higher long-term returns, even though they carry more risk.*

 1. Use the `SVC` classifier model from the SKLearn support vector machine (SVM) learning method to fit the training data and make predictions based on the testing data.
 Review the predictions.